Introduction to German Longsword

 This class is for students who are ready to take their training to the next level.
 Less time is spent on learning techniques, and more on how to apply these techniques in a combative setting.
 Drills are more free-form, and at-home practice is expected.
 Students must complete the Beginner Longsword class before joining this one.

-New in 2018, Athena re-opened a Highland Broadsword and Smallsword program.
-This class meets regularly and incorporates test cutting, just like the Longsword program.
+This class studies various 19th century source materials for Highland Broadsword and Smallsword.
+This class meets regularly and incorporates test cutting.
 Students must complete the Broadsword Intro class before joining the regular Broadsword class.

 The Rotating Weapons class is study group in nature, where students spend 3-4 months learning a new weapon system.
 Previous classes have included Meyer Dagger, Italian Rapier, Italian Baton, and Highland Broadsword.
 We welcome suggestions from students on what the next weapon in the cycle will be, and encourage students to take a proactive role in their training and research.
 This class is open to anyone who has completed the introductory class, or who is interested in the weapon system and comes from another HEMA school.